 Offered at Ottumwa and Centerville Campuses

-This area of concentration provides an excellent foundation for students interested in transfer to a four-year college to earn a baccalaureate degree with a major in theater and performing arts, communication, speech and theater education.
-This program equally applies to those students who want to take selected theater courses to fulfill general education requirements.
-The curriculum focuses on performance, theater history, performance theory and design for the theater.
+This area of concentration provides an excellent foundation for students interested in transfer to a four-year college to earn a baccalaureate degree with a major in theatre and performing arts, communication, speech and theater education.
+This program equally applies to those students who want to take selected theatre courses to fulfill general education requirements.
+The curriculum focuses on performance, theatre history, performance theory and design for the theatre.

-Students who take the courses recommended in the theater focus area will:
+Students who take the courses recommended in the theatre focus area will:

-The theater focus area graduate has three options:
+The theatre focus area graduate has three options:

-- employment in the performing arts, performance studies, radio/television broadcasting, improvisation, directing, theater management, stage management, lighting/sound design, costume design and scene design/construction.
+- employment in the performing arts, performance studies, radio/television broadcasting, improvisation, directing, theatre management, stage management, lighting/sound design, costume design and scene design/construction.

 - transfer to a four-year institution for advanced studies.

 - with the appropriate teacher preparation courses, the student can find employment in secondary education.